SANIA-GUL/PROJECT-3/README.md

 Step 1

 For concatenating the audio files generated from a single speaker.
 Run it on the Data sets TIMIT and McGill by unzipping these folders and before running it creat an empty folder with name 'Concatenated'.
+Download these datasets from the websites mentioned in the references of the paper below

 Step 2